michaelmarty/UniDec/readme.md

 Fixed issue with deleting spectra in MetaUniDec.

 Fixed issue where markers were clipped on the edges of plots.
-This introduces some issues with single data points not being clipped when spectra are zoomed in.
-I'm working to fix this for future versions.
+This introduces some issues with single data points not being clipped.

 Updates to add fitting to the Mass Defect Extractor.